-SQL Server Configuration Manager Help > SQL Native Client Configuration > Microsoft SQL Server 2005 clients on this machine, communicate with SQL Server 2005 servers using the protocols provided in the SQL Native Client library file.
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > Microsoft SQL Server clients on this machine, communicate with SQL Server servers using the protocols provided in the SQL Server Native Client library file.
 This page provides configures the client computer to request an encrypted connection using Secure Sockets Layer (SSL).
 If an encrypted connection cannot be established, the connection will fail.
 The login process is always encrypted.
 The options below apply only to encrypting data.
 For more information about how SQL Server encrypts communication and for instructions on how to configure the client to trust the root authority of the server certificate, see "Encrypting Connections to SQL Server" and "How to: Enable Encrypted Connections to the Database Engine (SQL Server Configuration Manager)" in SQL Server Books Online.
 Force protocol encryption Request a connection using SSL.

 Trust Server Certificate When set to No, the client process attempts to validate the server certificate.
 The client and server must have each have a certificate issues from a public certification authority.
 If the certificate is not present on the client computer, or if the validation of the certificate fails, the connection is terminated.
 When set to Yes, the client does not validate the server certificate, thereby enabling the use of a self-signed certificate.
-Trust Server Certificate is only available if Force protocol encryption is set to Yes. □ Change History Release History SQL Server 2005Service Pack 1 New content: Added the explanation that the login process is always encrypted.
-Added the links to Books Online.
+Trust Server Certificate is only available if Force protocol encryption is set to Yes.
 SQL Server Configuration Manager Help Client Protocols (SQL Server Configuration Manager)

-SQL Server Configuration Manager Help > SQL Native Client Configuration > To configure the order that protocols are used by the Microsoft SQL Server clients on this computer, right-click Client Protocols in the console pane, and then click Properties, or right-click the a protocol in the details pane, and then click Order.
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > To configure the order that protocols are used by the Microsoft SQL Server clients on this computer, right-click Client Protocols in the console pane, and then click Properties, or right-click the a protocol in the details pane, and then click Order.
 To configure the properties of the client protocols used by the SQL Server clients on this computer, in the console pane click Client Protocols, in the details pane right-click the desired protocol, and then click Properties.
 SQL Server Configuration Manager Help Client Protocols Properties (Order Tab)

-SQL Server Configuration Manager Help > SQL Native Client Configuration > Client Protocols (SQL Server Configuration Manager) > Use the Order page on the Client Protocols Properties dialog box to view and enable the client protocols.
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > Client Protocols (SQL Server Configuration Manager) > Use the Order page on the Client Protocols Properties dialog box to view and enable the client protocols.
 Click a protocol, and then click Enable or Disable to move the selected protocol to the Disabled Protocols or Enabled Protocols list.
 Protocols are tried in the order listed, attempting to connect using the top protocol first, and then the second listed protocol, etc. Move protocols up or down the Enabled Protocols list, by clicking the up arrow and down arrow buttons.
 When connecting to Microsoft SQL Server from a client on that computer, the Shared Memory protocol will always be tried first, if enabled.
 Note: